kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 ### Event Sourcing

-What do we mean by event sourcing.
+What do we mean by event sourcing?

 This is how Martin Fowler defines it -
 <div class="message"> Event Sourcing ensures that all changes to application state are stored as a sequence of events.
 Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes. </div>

 What are events?